 The Apathetic High Performer

 This type of high achiever is the most rare (thankfully).
-After all, there is not much commercial demand for leaders who do little to keep growing and improving themselves.
+After all, there is not much commercial demand for leaders who do little to take advantage of opportunities for learning.
 Typically, they are subject matter experts.
 The only learning they do is technical.

 They are usually over fifty.
 Their value is in their ability to know and do stuff that the organisation still requires.
 They have clients that value their expertise, so they are still good revenue generators.
 But they no longer lead people.
 That's good for them and employees.